pigshell/hgrep/README.md

 # hgrep - search HTML with CSS selectors

 > Some people, when confronted with an HTML parsing problem, think, "I know,
-> I'll use `hgrep`!"
+> I'll use hgrep!"
 Now they have -1 problems.

-`hgrep` is a Unix CLI tool which lets you select elements with jQuery/CSS syntax and print either the HTML serialization of the selection, or a specified attribute of each element, or their text representation.
+**hgrep** is a Unix CLI tool which lets you select elements with jQuery/CSS syntax and print the HTML serialization of the selection, or its text representation, or a specified attribute of each element.

 For example, to print all the story links from the HN front page:

     curl -s https://news.ycombinator.com | hgrep -a href ".athing .title > a"

-Or which subreddits feature on the Reddit front page:
+Print the list of subreddits featuring on the Reddit front page:

     curl -s https://www.reddit.com | hgrep -t ".sitetable a.subreddit"

 ## Installation

+Install the last published version from npm:

+    npm install -g hgrep

+Install from this directory:

     npm install -g

+Testing:

+    npm install
+    npm test

 ## Background